 Today you can dive into the thermal waters of Gellért Hill yourself, and bathe amidst rich Art Nouveau interior.
 Not surprisingly, Gellért Baths is also one of the more expensive bathing options in Budapest, with an entrance fee of about € 20 (which includes a private cabin).

 Budapest is a stunning city, ready to offer its guests everything they want.
-There is plenty of museums for history buffs, the food strikes with its taste, and at night you can go out until the dawn breaks.
+There is plenty of museums for history buffs, the food strikes with its taste, and at night you can go out until dawn breaks.
 But perhaps the coolest thing in Budapest are its thermal baths.
 They come in all shapes and sizes: huge ones with several pools, or more hidden bathing houses that survived from Ottoman times.

-On our map of Budapest, we have highlighted the very best baths to help you making your choice.
+On our free map of Budapest, we have highlighted the very best baths to help you making your choice.
 For more background on the baths and how to best prepare for your visit, read our article Budapest Baths: what to bring and which bath to pick?
 Regardless of whether you come in search of amazing architecture, or for the healing powers of its thermal waters, Budapest will definitely not disappoint you.